andrewrota/backbone-with-es6-classes/README.md

-# backbone-with-es6-classes
+An example of how you can use Backbone.js with ES6 classes.

-An example of how you can use Backbone.js with ES6 classes
+Uses Gulp + Webpack + 6to5